maemo-leste/maemo-user-guide/source/chapters/ui.rst

      The currently active connection

      |status-menu-wifi-wpa-secured|
-     The Wifi connection is secured (and password protected) using WPA.
+     The Wi-Fi connection is secured (and password protected) using WPA.

      |status-menu-wifi-wep-secured|
-     The Wifi connection is secured (and key protected) using WEP.
+     The Wi-Fi connection is secured (and key protected) using WEP.

      |status-menu-wifi-not-secured|
-     The Wifi connection is not secured (and not password protected).
+     The Wi-Fi connection is not secured (and not password protected).

 Volume slider
 """""""""""""